Tow hitch: Pintle hook and lunette ring

 A lunette ring is a type of trailer hitch that works in combination with a pintle hook on the tow vehicle.
 A pintle hook and lunette ring make a more secure coupling, desirable on rough terrain, compared to ball-type trailer hitches.
 It is commonly seen in towing applications in agriculture, industry, and the military.

 The clearance between the lunette and pintle allows for more relative motion between the trailer and tow vehicle than a ball coupling does.
 A disadvantage of that is the "slam" transmitted into the towing vehicle with each push/pull load reversal.
 This becomes a tradeoff between a more secure coupling and a more comfortable towing experience.

 Gooseneck hitch

 The gooseneck hitch mounts in the middle of the truck bed.
 This hitch is designed to be paired with a gooseneck trailer, which can manage heavier loads than a hitch at the back of the tow vehicle.

 An advantage of the gooseneck hitch is its tighter turning radius, which helps when towing a big flatbed or car hauler.
 Gooseneck hitches also enable use of the entire truck bed when not towing.

-Mobile crane tow hitch
+Offroad hitch

-An AAR Type "E" coupler serving as a tow hitch on a mobile crane.
-Pulling up on the link at the rear releases the knuckle allowing uncoupling.
+An offroad hitch is able to swivel 360 degrees in pitch and roll, as to accommodate extreme angles between the tow vehicle and trailer encountered when rock crawling or mudding.

+History

+Before 1932, all trailers used only jaw or hook couplings with an eyelet for trailer towing.
+In 1932, Franz Knöbel, of Westfalia-Werke developed the trailer hitch with a ball head and socket joint.
+Franz Knöbel patented the ball head-socket joint trailer hitch invention on March 14, 1934.
+Westfalia holds a number of towing patents.